Attention: a Canada Post strike will delay US and International orders.

 Ah x V = Wh

-7Ah x 12V = 84Wh stored in the battery, of which est. 95% will be useful, so .
+7Ah x 12V = 84Wh stored in the battery, of which est. 95% will be usable, so .

 95 x 84Wh = 79.8Wh

-Given the energizer draws 1.25W, 79.8Wh / 1.5W = 63.8 hrs of energy to power the fence.
 63.8 hrs / 9 hr nights = 7 nights

 Ah x V = Wh

-7Ah x 12V = 84Wh stored in the battery, of which est. 50% will be useful, so .5 x 84Wh = 42Wh
+7Ah x 12V = 84Wh stored in the battery, of which est. 50% will be usable, so .5 x 84Wh =

 18V-20V cordless tool batteries are a bulky yet powerful option when stepped down to a regulated 12V with a ‘buck DC voltage converter’ and adapter for the brand.
-(Test results for some of our own 18V Milwaukee M8 batteries are below).
+(Test results for some of our own 18V Milwaukee M18 batteries are below).
 If you already own one of these expensive batteries, you might consider using it as a power supply for the fence.
 Dewalt and Milwaukee converter-adapters can be found with More Good Kit.

 Power tool battery with adapter and step down voltage regulator